Mongolia's Long Road To Mining Wealth

 Many NPR spoke with feared the country's new direction in the long term.
 Tomorchuluun Tavkhai, a 69-year-old herder in the Gobi, said, "Mongolia is like a small island in a blue planet.
 If we help preserve the environment, I think it will be helpful for the rest of the world."

-Emily Kwong (@emilykwong1234) spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
+This is part of a series by Emily Kwong (@emilykwong1234), who spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
 Additional reporting and translations were provided by Ganbat Namjilsangarav and Enkhbat Doorov.
 The fellowship is sponsored by the John Alexander Project, which supports foreign reporting in undercovered parts of the world.
 Follow the fellowship on Instagram (@thejohnaproject) and Twitter (@thejohnaproject).